carloscaetano/YoloToKitti/README.md

 ## Prerequisites
 [[back to top](#yolo-to-kitti-converter-yolotokitti)]

+The main dependency to run the code is

+- [OpenCV][opencv]

-The codebase is written in Python 3.7.
+The codebase is written in Python 3.6.
 We recommend the [Anaconda][anaconda] Python distribution.

 ## Code & Data Preparation